coder/coder/docs/about/architecture.md

 # Architecture

-The Coder deployment model is flexible and offers various components that platform administrators can deploy and scale depending on the use cases.
+The Coder deployment model is flexible and offers various components that platform administrators can deploy and scale depending on their use case.
 This page describes possible deployments, challenges, and risks associated with them.

 Learn more about our [Reference Architectures](../admin/architectures/index.md)